Now That We Draw: Characters

-Publication
+A gyaru and Uehara's classmate who is also involved in making manga.

+Media

+Manga

 Written by Kyu Takahata and illustrated by Yuwji Kaba, Now That We Draw started in Hakusensha's seinen manga magazine Young Animal on February 24, 2023.
 Hakusensha has collected its chapters into individual tankōbon volumes, with the first one released on August 29, 2023.
-As of April 28, 2025, five volumes have been released.
+As of April 28, 2026, seven volumes have been released.

-The series is licensed in English by Seven Seas Entertainment and the first volume is set to be released in February 2025.
+The series is licensed in English by Seven Seas Entertainment, which published the first volume in February 2025.